Answering 24/7 276-623-0808

 Despite modern technology, coal miners today face some of the highest risks for developing fatal black lung disease in decades.

-Navigating a black lung claim involves complex medical evidence, state regulations, and strict deadlines.
-As experienced black lung lawyers, we can:
+Building a successful black lung claim involves detailed medical evidence composed of multiple independent medical exams, state regulations, and strict deadlines.
+As experienced personal injury lawyers specializing in black lung disease cases, we can:

-• Help file and appeal claims under the Virgnia Workers’ Compensation Commission.
+• Help file and appeal claims under the Virginia Workers’ Compensation Commission.

 • Pursue third-party negligence claims, if applicable.